PatMaier92/plscmd-tutorial/README.md

 # plscmd-tutorial
 Tutorial for how to do Partial Least Square Correlation (PLSC) with the plscmd toolbox (http://www.rotman-baycrest.on.ca/pls) in Matlab.

 PLSC is a multivariate correlation method (Krishnan, Williams, McIntosh & Abdi, 2011) to analyze associations between two sets of variables.
-We focus on behavior PLSC here i.e., correlations between behavior and brain data, or two types of behavioral data (for other variants like task, seed or multi-block PLSC, see Krishnan et al., 2011).
-Cite Muelroth & Keresztes paper.
+We focus on behavior PLSC here i.e., correlations between behavior and brain data, or two types of behavioral data (for other variants like task, seed or multi-block PLSC, see Krishnan et al., 2011) and we explore data-driven and confirmatory versions of behavior PLSC.
+If you use brain data, you may use the plsgui toolbox, which is pretty well-documented on http://www.rotman-baycrest.on.ca/pls.
+However, if you want to use any other type of data, you will need to use the plscmd toolbox, which is not so well documented.
+This tutorial was inspired by code from Muelroth et al. (2020; available on https://osf.io/w76f3/) and Keresztes et al. (2017).

-First, we need to download the plscmd package from http://www.rotman-baycrest.on.ca/pls to our analysis folder and add it to our path in Matlab.
+First, we need to download the plscmd package from http://www.rotman-baycrest.on.ca/pls and add it to our path in Matlab.

 ```
 addpath(genpath(pwd))